yousseffissal/test/README.md

     ✔️ Redirects users automatically on failed login.
     ✔️ Confirmation pop-ups for sensitive actions like delete/logout.
     ✔️ Fully styled dashboard using style2.css and powered by script.js.
+    ✔️ Download button for exporting the table data to a CSV file with proper formatting.

 🎯 Why This File Matters:

     This file represents the heart of the admin interface.
-It brings together frontend and backend logic, handles sessions, user feedback, and secure data operations, all without relying on external frameworks
+It brings together frontend and backend logic, handles sessions, user feedback, and secure data operations, all without relying on external frameworks.

 ### SQL files